akashcraft/akashcraft/README.md

-- 👋 Hi, I’m @akashcraft
+- 👋 Hi, I’m Akashcraft
-- 👀 I’m interested in web development (Full Stack), mobile applications, and windows executables.
+- 👀 I’m interested in Full-Stack Web Development and App Development.
-- 👨‍💻 I have knowledge in Dart (Flutter), AVR Assembly, VHDL, C#, C++, Python, React, HTML, CSS, JavaScript, jQuery, PHP, and MySQL.
+- 👨‍💻 I have knowledge in Dart (Flutter), AVR Assembly, VHDL, C#, C++, Python, HTML, CSS, JavaScript, jQuery, React JS, PHP, and MySQL.
-- 🌱 I’m currently a Computer engineering student with expected graduation in 2026.
+- 🌱 I’m currently a computer engineering student with expected graduation in 2026.
-- ❤️ I like to explore new boundaries of tech and share experiences in GitHub.
+- ❤️ I like to explore new boundaries of tech and share my coding journey in GitHub.
-- ✨ Trying out new programming languages and making fun projects are something I do in free time.
-- 🚀 Connect with me using my YouTube channel - youtube.com/c/AkashCraft2
+- ✨ I love video editing and sketching as my hobbies